trinslaptop/GraphicsMP/README.txt

 + Animated textures from vertically stacked texture files
 + Using textures for specular color and shininess
 + Cutout textures

-TOOOOOOOODOODODODODODODO, and the directional light comes from approximately the sun's angle.
-All applicable lights are attenuated.

 + Some helper classes were implemented as header-only files; while not ideal for compilation time, it had negligible impact and keeps code simple
   (plus the CSCI441 library does it already).